earthly/website/blog/_posts/2022-07-20-terraform-lambda.md

 $ terraform import aws_api_gateway_domain_name.earthly-tools-com earthly-tools.com
 ~~~

-Then I need to set up the API, the API State and map it to the domain.
+Then I need to set up the API, the API Stage and map it to the domain.

 ~~~{.groovy caption="main.tf"}
 resource "aws_apigatewayv2_api" "earthly-tools-com" {